hughbarney/femto/README.md

 * In late 2016 Hugh Barney decided to look for a smaller lisp implementation for Femto and settled on Tiny-Lisp[7] by Mattias Pirstitz.
 * Zepl was an initial project that established the suitability of Tiny-Lisp for use within an Emacs type editor.

-## Femto Extensions

-* grep - enables searching for text in files and loading of the files at the location of the match into the editor.
-* bufmenu - the classic Emacs buffer menu
-* oxo - a basic implementation of tick-tack-toe that runs in the Editor.

 ## Comparisons with Other Emacs Implementations

 Femto has almost the same level of functionality as MicroEmacs 3.10 for a codebase 1/10 of the size.